Bringing Hope To Survivors Of Fallen First Responders.

 About Our Educational Assistance Programs

 The 100 Club of Illinois Educational Assistance Program exists to provide funding and resources for surviving dependents of fallen first responders in the State of Illinois.
-Assistance is provided for post-secondary education, whether a college, university, trade or vocational school.
-To date, the Club has provided assistance to 291 Scholars who have conferred 339 degrees since 1980.
+Assistance is provided for post-secondary education, whether a college, university, trade, or vocational school.
+To date, the Club has assisted 291 Scholars who have conferred 339 degrees since 1980.

 The Larry J. Vincent Memorial Scholarship

 Created by the sons of Chicago Police Officer Larry J. Vincent, this program supports a 100 Club Scholar attending a private institution with four years of membership from a 100 Club alumnus and a financial stipend of up to $2,500 annually for textbooks.
 For more information see: LJV Memorial Scholarship

 Illinois Student Assistance Commission (ISAC) – Grant Programs for the dependents of Policeman/Fireman or Correctional Officer

 These grants provide payment toward tuition and mandatory fees for spouses and children of Illinois police/fire/correctional officers killed or at least 90 percent disabled in the line of duty.
 Recipients must be enrolled on at least a half-time basis and may receive up to 8 semesters/12 quarters of payment for undergraduate or graduate study.
 Scholars must be attending an approved Illinois public and private, two- and four-year colleges, universities, hospital schools, and certain other degree-granting institutions.

 Public Safety Officers’ Benefits Program Educational Assistance Benefits (PSOEA)